antonycarlus/BBTools/README.md

 ---

-*BBTools is developed at the Joint Genome Institute (JGI) and Lawrence Berkeley National Laboratory (LBNL)*
+*BBTools is developed at the Joint Genome Institute (JGI), part of Lawrence Berkeley National Laboratory (LBNL)*